silyas12/IT1025IlyasSidra/Lab 7/readme.md

 # Graphics
 ## Raster vs. Vector Graphics
 * Explain the difference between a raster and vector image.

+  Vector graphics are digital art that is rendered by a computer using a mathematical formula.
+Raster images are made up of tiny pixels, making them resolution dependent and best used for creating photos.
 * Include examples of when each would be most appropriate

+   If you scale a vector image, it will maintain a smooth, un-pixelated appearance, whereas a raster image will become pixelated.
+Raster is best for taking photos.

 ## Lossless vs. Lossy Compression
 * Why does it matter to developers whether they use lossless or lossy image formats?

+  Lossy compression refers to compression in which some of the data from the original file (JPEG) is lost.
+The process is irreversible, once you convert to lossy, you can't go back.
+And the more you compress it, the more degradation occurs.
+JPEGs and GIFs are both lossy image formats.
+One of the biggest obvious benefits to using lossy compression is that it results in a significantly reduced file size (smaller than lossless compression method), but it also means there is quality loss.
+Lossless compression refers to compression in which the image is reduced without any quality loss.
+Usually this is done by removing unnecessary metadata from JPEG and PNG files.
+RAW, BMP, GIF, and PNG are all lossless image formats.

 ## File Formats
 * Explain the similarities and differences between jpg, gif and png files.

+ GIF is an image file format developed in 1987, using the LZW compression algorithm.
+JPEG uses a different compression formula; by averaging color variation and discarding information not accessible to the human eye, it can greatly reduce the file size of some image types.
+PNG is mostly superior to GIF, as it is newer, supports more colors, and is free of patent restrictions.
+PNG cannot be used for animation, but offers highly sophisticated transparency and color support, among other features.
+In most cases where animation is not required, it is best to use PNG instead of GIF.

 # Operating Systems
 Upload screenshots for Operating System tasks to github